Should You Use E85 Fuel In Your Vehicle?

 Do You Want To Reduce Your Carbon Footprint?

 Ethanol is a renewable resource.
 It's also produced right here in the USA.
 It's a whole better for the environment than pure fossil fuel.
-Using E85 as your primary fuel source reduces your vehicle's carbon footprint up to 50%.
+Using E85 as your primary fuel source reduces your vehicle's carbon footprint by up to 50%.
 This makes E85 the next best thing to electric vehicles as far as green solutions go.

 Do You Want To Support American Farmers?